louisvarley/mbiiez/README.md

 - [ ] Web to handle bans
 - [ ] Web to handle plugins
 - [ ] Web to start / stop / restart instances

+## Changelog

+1. default.json.example and discord.json.example are there for examples
+2. Launching with mbii command with discord.json not filled out will load RTVRTM service twice
+3. The OpenJK binaries and engine will no longer be downloaded, mbiided.i386 is now the current default engine
+4. RTVRTM have been been fixed and now working due to secondary maps in default.json.example not found on server
+5. Added a Pre-CTF installer before 1.9 for those who don't want the CTF
+6. Dotnet 6 SDK updated from 3.11
+7. Created a plugin which handles MB2 updates without using the official updater, so seemless